Trump's Washington Hotel Draws Protesters — And Ethics Concerns

 The Trump International Hotel is a grand dame of a building on Pennsylvania Avenue, just a stone's throw from the White House.
 It's become something of a tourist destination in Washington — and a rallying point for protesters — since Trump won the election.
 This week, they snarled traffic in front of the hotel, and one demonstrator suffered serious burns after trying to set a fire outside the building.

-By Wednesday, two days before Inauguration Day, security guards stood behind barricades, allowing only hotel patrons and specially invited guests in.
+By Wednesday, two days before Inauguration Day, security guards stood behind barricades, allowing in only hotel patrons, specially invited guests — and Trump himself, who stopped by Wednesday evening for dinner, as NPR's Tamara Keith reports.
+An Instagram user who was there posted a video.

 Everyone else, including journalists, will have to wait until after the inauguration to get inside, guards said.

-There's other trouble for the hotel.
+But there's other trouble for the hotel.
 Trump has a 60-year lease with the U.S. General Services Administration (GSA), a government agency that owns the building where the hotel is located.
 The GSA contract explicitly says that no elected official of the government of the United States may hold that lease.

 Steven Schooner, a procurement specialist at George Washington University, says Trump will be in breach of that contract once he takes office.
 But he says Trump doesn't seem to care.